-- (i) The Town Board is the agency which approves special use permits and further designates the Town Planner as the official to receive, process and, following approval by the Town Board, issue special use permits. - (ii) The permit application shall be made to the Town Planner on forms provided by the Town and include the name and address of the applicant, a site plan, a plan of operation, proposed improvements to site, and any additional information deemed necessary by the Town Planner for proper review of the application. - (iii) The Town Planner shall review the application and, if the application is complete and contains all required information, shall refer it to the Town Board. - (iv) Determination: Following public hearing per Section 102, and necessary study and investigation, the Town Board shall as soon as practical render its decision in writing.
+- (a) The Town Plan Commission is the agency which approves special use permits and further designates the Town Building Inspector as the official to receive, process and, following approval by the Town Plan Commission, issue special use permits. - (b) The permit application shall be made to the Town Building Inspector on forms provided by the Town and include the name and address of the applicant, a site plan, a plan of operation, proposed improvements to site, and any additional information deemed necessary by the Town Building Inspector for proper review of the application. - (c) The Town Building Inspector shall review the application and, if the application is complete and contains all required information, shall refer it to the Town Plan Commission.

+Determination: Following public hearing per Section 487, when deemed necessary by the Town Plan Commission, and necessary study and investigation, the Town Plan Commission shall as soon as practical render its decision in writing.
 Such decision shall include an accurate description of the special use permitted, of the property on which permitted and any and all conditions made applicable thereto, or if disapproved, shall indicate the reasons for disapproval.
-The Town Board may impose any conditions or exemptions necessary to minimize any burden on any persons affected by granting the special use permit. - (v) Termination: When a special use does not continue in conformity with the conditions of the original approval, or where a change in the character of the surrounding area or of the use itself cause it to be no longer compatible with surrounding areas, or for similar cause based upon consideration for the public welfare, the special grant may be terminated by action of the Town Board following a public hearing per Section 102.
+The Town Board may impose any conditions or exemptions necessary to minimize any burden on any persons affected by granting the special use permit.

+Termination: When a special use does not continue in conformity with the conditions of the original approval, or where a change in the character of the surrounding area or of the use itself cause it to be no longer compatible with surrounding areas, or for similar cause based upon consideration for the public welfare, the special grant may be terminated by action of the Town Board following a public hearing per Section 487.
-(vi) Special Requirements:

-- (1) No Exterior Fuel-Fired Heating Devices shall be allowed on any parcel one (1) acre or less in size. - (2) In addition to the general standard requirements as stated in this Section, such Special Uses shall be subject to more specific standards and requirements pertinent to the particular use, which standards and requirements may be set in a supplementary guide for a Special Use regulation adopted by the Town Board, and modified from time to time in order that they reflect the best and most contemporary regulatory practices.
+- (f) Special Requirements: - (i) No Exterior Fuel-Fired Heating Devices shall be allowed on any parcel one (1) acre or less in size. - (ii) In addition to the general standard requirements as stated in this Section, such Special Uses shall be subject to more specific standards and requirements pertinent to the particular use, which standards and requirements may be set in a supplementary guide for a Special Use regulation adopted by the Town Board, and modified from time to time in order that they reflect the best and most contemporary regulatory practices.

-(3) Standard requirements.
+(7) Standard requirements.